 What is the EEOC Litigation Project

-This project collects and analyzes data on federal court litigation brought between 1997 and 2006 by the Equal Employment Opportunity Commission (EEOC), the federal agency charged with enforcing the laws forbidding discrimination by private employers on the basis of race, color, religion, sex, national origin, age, and disability.
+This project collects and analyzes data on federal court litigation brought from fiscal years 1997 to 2006, inclusive, by the Equal Employment Opportunity Commission (EEOC), the federal agency charged with enforcing the laws forbidding discrimination by private employers on the basis of race, color, religion, sex, national origin, age, and disability.
 The data capture various aspects of the agency's litigation activities, including detailed information regarding the participants, motions, events, and outcomes.

 Why Study EEOC Litigation

 The EEOC is an important object of study because of its critical role in enforcing the nation’s anti-discrimination laws, and litigation is one of its crucial enforcement tools.
 These data provide comprehensive documentation of the EEOC's litigation activity and the relief (both monetary and injunctive) obtained over a ten-year period of time.
 Equally important, the EEOC's court activity is an ideal subject for studying litigation dynamics and the interaction between litigant and judicial decision-making.
 Our dataset includes all types of court decisions (published and unpublished, final and non-final, written and summary) and records all kinds of outcomes (default, settlement, pretrial adjudication, judgment after trial), thereby avoiding problems of selection bias that have limited other studies of settlement dynamics and judicial decision-making.
 By providing detailed information about the EEOC’s enforcement litigation to legal scholars, social scientists and policy-makers, this project will advance understanding of these two important subjects of study – employment discrimination law and practice, and the litigation process more generally.

 How the Data Were Collected